rl1987/trickster.dev/tricksterblog/content/post/notes-from-the-bug-hunters-methodology-application-analysis-v1.md

 2. Where and how does it reference users?
 How are they identified (UUID, user ID, email, something else?) and where is the identifier communicated?
-Does it enforce consitency between session and user?
+Does it enforce consistency between session and user?

 3. Does it have multi-tenancy or multi-user functionality?
 This would have potential for access, authentication and authorization bugs as it's very hard for developers to enforce boundaries properly in all cases.
 This can  yield IDORs, information disclosure bugs and so forth.
 Are there different levels of permissions within the app?
-Are there ways for lower level user view information that only admin is supposed to access.
+Are there ways for lower level user to view information that only admin is supposed to access?

 4. Does the site have unique threat model?
 For example, securing stream keys and private streamer information is very important for Twitch, as leaking this data may lead to all kinds of trouble.
-This also apply to medical sites.
+This also applies to medical sites.

 5. Has there been prominent examples of vulnerabilities and attacks against the system being analysed?
 Just Google for this.